rtyler/brokenco.de/_posts/2019-08-21-id-must-be-specified.md

 the issue!
 Noticing and reading **[this migration note for 1.75 confirmed the problem](https://github.com/jenkinsci/job-dsl-plugin/wiki/Migration#migrating-to-175)**.

+I had not been able to reproduce this in Kubernetes previously, due to the persistent volume which was effectively caching exploded plugin directories between restarts.
+In `/var/jenkins_home/plugins/` there are directories of plugins which have been expanded from their `.jpi` files, and in cases of a plugin downgrade in the container, this wasn't getting updated.
+Good to know for the future!

 In essence, the Configuration as Code plugin fetches secrets from Vault in an asynchronous manner but it appears not to wait for results to come back before